Debuholden/zglm/README.md

-# zglm
+# ZGLM
-CGLM wrapper for zig
+CGLM wrapper for zig not meant to be useful to anyone but me

+Feel free to use though